apostrophecms/apostrophe-documentation/modules/apostrophe-users/index.md

 or similar, extending `apostrophe-pieces`, unless it's true that basically everyone should be allowed to log in.

+### `secrets` option

+For security the `password` property is not stored as plaintext and is not kept in the aposDocs collection.
+Instead, it is hashed and salted using the `credential` module and the resulting hash is stored in a separate `aposUsersSafe` collection.

+Additional secrets may be hashed in this way.
+If you set the `secrets` option to an array of property names, those properties are never stored directly to the database.
+Instead, only their hashes are stored, and only in `aposUsersSafe`.

+You may also call `apos.users.addSecret('name')` to add a new secret property.
+This is convenient when implementing a module such as `apostrophe-signup`.

 ## Methods
 ### addOurTrashPrefixFields()